Belarusian Sabalenka advances to 4th round in Australia - WTMJ

 “I really want to play well in the Grand Slams, go as far as I can,” Sabalenka said.
 “I’m trying to come out in the big stadiums and show my best.”

-The Belarusian did that in Rod Laver Arena by overpowering Li from the start, winning her first two service games at love and then breaking at love.
+The Belarusian did that by overpowering Li from the start, winning her first two service games at love and then breaking at love.
 Sabalenka held every serve and pounded 15 forehand winners.

 Sabalenka, 22, has won 23 of her past 26 matches.
 She could next face Williams, who was scheduled to continue her quest for a 24th major title by facing Anastasia Potapova in the third round.